Season two taste

 Jump to Recipe Print Recipe

-Crème Anglaise with Bourbon Sauce - This classic dessert sauce with the addition of the smoky flavor of Kentucky bourbon is easy and versatile.
-It can go with almost any sweet dish, be churned into ice cream, as well as on it's own with fruit garnish.
+Crème Anglaise recipe with Bourbon - This classic dessert sauce with the addition of the smoky flavor of Kentucky bourbon is easy and versatile.
+It can go with almost any sweet dish, be churned into ice cream, as well as on its own with fresh berries!

 crème anglaise sauce being poured from a small porcelain pitcher on top of berries in a bowl